collective/Products.Poi/Products/Poi/README.txt

 Re-install Poi from the Add/Remove Products control panel or portal_quickinstaller in the ZMI.

+Poi 1.2 gets rid of old Archetypes based PoiResponses and introduces new light weight zope-3-style responses; this needs a migration.
+In the ZMI go to portal_setup, then the Upgrades tab and run any upgrade steps that are available for Poi.
+Backup your Data.fs first!

 After any upgrade, run an Archetypes schema update, by going to 'archetype_tool' in the ZMI, selecting the 'Update Schema' tab, selecting all the 'Poi.*' types, and clicking 'Update schema'.
 It's